 We are on a journey to better manage our social and environmental impacts.
 We have been working closely with the manufacturers of our own-brands to understand and improve the working conditions provided to workers.

-THE ICONIC rejects any form of modern slavery or exploitation where a person cannot refuse or leave work because of threats, violence, coercion, abuse of power or deception.
+THE ICONIC rejects any form of modern slavery or exploitation where a person cannot refuse, or leave, work because of threats, violence, coercion, abuse of power or deception.
 This crime and exercise of power or ownership over another in modern economic circumstances occurs in every region of the world.
 The Global Slavery Index estimated that in 2018 over 40 million people globally were living in modern slavery globally and that 15,000 of these people are subject to these conditions in Australia.
-If a situation of slavery, servitude, forced labour, debt bondage and deceptive recruiting or any other human rights abuse is to be found occuring in our operations or supply chain, an immediate remediation response would commence.
-This would focus first and foremost on ensuring the person or people involved were safely removed from the situation and provided the necessary support by local organisations.
-We would also work with local authorities to help ensure perpetrators are brought to justice.

-All brand partner agreements include reference to our Supplier Code of Conduct and the minimum standards it sets, however we want to do more to ensure that we are partnering with organisations who are aligned with our core values, so by 2020, we will develop minimum criteria for brand partners and use these to inform decision making about new brand partnerships.
+All brand partner agreements include reference to our Supplier Code of Conduct and the minimum standards it sets, however we want to do more to ensure we are partnering with organisations who are aligned with our core values, so in 2020, we developed minimum criteria for brand partners and will be using these to inform decision making about new brand partnerships and capacity building opportunities.

 Consumer safety, worker health and environmental protection are priorities for THE ICONIC.
 Responsible use of chemicals in our supply chain is essential.
 To ensure safe use, we have embedded a Chemical Standards and Restricted Substances List outlining the requirements our suppliers must adhere to.
 This includes our Manufacturing Restricted Substances List, which is consistent with industry standards and that of many other retailers.
 THE ICONIC expects all suppliers to undertake due diligence to ensure that these standards are being met, including in their own supply chains.